ell1e/Spew3D/README.md

 - potato low poly-count graphics
 - simple API
-- 3d, physics, sound, and more
+- 3d, sound, and more
 - good for procedural textures or geometry
 - retro-style like PlayStation 1, Nintendo64, etc.
 - wide platform support thanks to [SDL2](https://libsdl.org),